Federal Aviation Administration Air Traffic Skills Assessment (ATSA)

 First, you must apply to an air traffic control trainee announcement on www.usajobs.gov.
 If deemed qualified, you will be invited to complete the ATSA.
 Only invited candidates are authorized to complete this test.

 Use of previous ATSA results

 If you completed the ATSA in the past, your previous results are valid for three (3) years from the date the test was completed.
 If your results are still valid, you may opt to use them instead of retaking the test.
 If you choose to use your previous results, no action is required.
 Simply exit this page, and your previous results will be applied automatically to this testing cycle.
 If you choose not to use your previous results, please register on this site and proceed with scheduling the test.
-If you have any questions about your previous ATSA results, please email email@example.com.
+If you complete the exam again, your LATEST results will be used.
+You will NOT be able to use previous results.
+If you have any questions about your previous ATSA results, please email firstname.lastname@example.org.